mileweb/docs-content-cdn/zh/docs/portal/traffic-management/editing-edge-hostname.md

   In the **Actions** column, click the vertical ellipsis for the edge hostname you want to edit, and then select **Edit**.
 3. At the top right of the page, click the **Edit** button.

-The Edge Hostname form appears for creating, editing, and deleting client zone rules and changing advanced settings.
+The Edge Hostname form appears for creating, editing, and deleting client zone rules.
 For more information, refer to the topics below.
 <p align=center><img src="/docs/resources/images/traffic-management/traffic-management-edit-edge-hostname.png" alt="edit cname form"></p>

 4. To create one or more client zone rules, perform the following steps.